Radiation beaming in the quantum regime: Quantum limit on the electron beam divergence

 where $\delta_0$ is the initial divergence of the electron beam.
-If the intensity profile is a Gaussian with peak $I_0$ and FWHM duration $\tau$, $\int_{-\infty}^\infty\! f^3(\phi) \,\rmd\phi = \omega \tau \sqrt{\pi/(6\ln2)}$ and $\delta_e[\text{mrad}] \simeq 0.086 I_0^{3/4}[10^{21}\,\Wcmsqd] \tau^{1/2}[10\,\fs]$.
+If the intensity profile is a Gaussian with peak $I_0$ and FWHM duration $\tau$, $\int_{-\infty}^\infty\! g^3(\phi) \,\rmd\phi = \omega \tau \sqrt{\pi/(6\ln2)}$ and $\delta_e[\text{mrad}] \simeq 0.086 I_0^{3/4}[10^{21}\,\Wcmsqd] \tau^{1/2}[10\,\fs]$.

 We now compare this prediction to the results of 3D simulations of laser-electron collisions.
-It is essential to take multidimensional effects into account, because there is a ponderomotive contribution to the electron deflection~\cite{quesnel.pre.1998}, which is enhanced by energy losses to radiation emission.
+It is essential to account for multidimensional effects, because there is a ponderomotive contribution to the electron deflection~\cite{quesnel.pre.1998}, which is enhanced by energy losses to radiation emission.
 To mitigate this competing source of divergence increase, we consider collisions with frequency-doubled laser pulses that are focussed to relatively large spot sizes.
-The electron beam is initialized with mean energy 500~MeV, energy spread 100 MeV, divergence $\delta_0 = 0.2$~mrad and size $\rho = 1.0~\micron$ (all rms), which corresponds to a normalized transverse emittance of $\epsilon_\perp = \sqrt{\avg{x^2}\avg{p_x^2}} = 0.2~\text{mm}\,\text{mrad}$~\cite{plateau.prl.2012,weingartner.prstab.2012}.
-The frequency-doubled laser pulse has wavelength $0.4~\micron$, duration 15~fs, and is focussed to a spot size $r_0 = 5~\micron$ and peak intensity $5\times10^{21}~\Wcmsqd$.
+This exploits the fact that the ponderomotive force, and so the divergence it induces, are proportional to the gradient of the squared vector potential, $\nabla a^2(x,y) \propto I_0 \lambda^2 \rho / w_0^2$, whereas the increase in divergence due to finite beaming $\delta_e \propto I_0^{3/4}$ depends only on intensity.
+The electron beam is initialized with mean energy 500~MeV, energy spread 100 MeV, divergence $\delta_0 = 0.2$~mrad and size $\rho = 1.0~\micron$ (all rms), which corresponds to $\epsilon_\perp = 0.2~\text{mm}\,\text{mrad}$~\cite{plateau.prl.2012,weingartner.prstab.2012}.
+The frequency-doubled laser pulse has wavelength $0.4~\micron$, duration 15~fs, and is focussed to a spot of size $\waist = 5~\micron$ and peak intensity $5\times10^{21}~\Wcmsqd$.